Alexander Gurney: Artist

-As well as significantly embellishing his wonderful graphic skills as an artist, his exceptional capacity for the observation of his fellow humans also allowed him to successfully perform as an impersonator of well known people; and, by 1918, he was submitting work to The Bulletin, Melbourne Punch and Smith's Weekly.
+Added to his skills as an artist, his capacity for the observation of his fellow humans made him a successful portraitist and caricaturist; by 1918 he was submitting work to The Bulletin, Melbourne Punch and Smith's Weekly.
 In 1923, he was awarded first prize at the Kingborough Agricultural Show for "an original pencil drawing".

 In 1926 he published a book of his caricatures of eminent Tasmanians, Tasmanians Today, the first book of its kind ever published in Tasmania.
 Also in 1926, he began working for newspapers, briefly in Melbourne for the Morning Post, then freelanced in Sydney until he landed a job with the Sunday Times, then for a Labor paper The World, followed by the Daily Guardian, The Sydney Mail, then to Adelaide with The News in 1931.
 Throughout his lifetime he was renowned for his generous habit of giving the originals of his caricatures, cartoons, and comic strips to anyone who asked.

 Cartoons and comic strips

 During this time he created several comic series; Stiffy and Mo (based on the radio comedy starring Nat Phillips and Roy Rene) for Beckett's Budget; and The Daggs for the Sunday Times.

 In 1932, he created "Fred, the Football Fan" for the Adelaide Mail.

-When he moved to the Melbourne Herald in 1933 (as cartoonist for their Sports pages), he started a series Ben Bowyang (based on the C J Dennis creation) for that paper.
+When he moved to the Melbourne Herald in 1933 (as cartoonist for their Sports pages), he started a series Ben Bowyang (based on the C J Dennis creation, and the earlier caricature by Samuel Garnet Wells) for that paper.
 In 1934 he became their feature cartoonist.

 By 1939, his fame was such that, not only was he endorsing Red Capstan, cork-tipped, "special mild" cigarettes, he was also supplying the advertisement's art-work as well.